yuanshunning/pickit-docs/docs/robot-integrations/universal-robots/urcap/universal_robots_urcap_example_picking_program.rst

 image capture is done on a stationary robot.
 If a robot motion starts just after calling **``Find object(s)``**, it is recommended to briefly wait to allow image capture to complete before starting to move.
-Image capture takes place only at the beginning of a Pick-it detection.
+Image capture takes place only at the beginning of a Pickit detection.
 In the example program, this only occurs once, in the object detected and reachable case.